History of children in the military: Israel and Palestine

-Asia
+Southeast Asia

 Cambodia

 In the 1970s the Khmer Rouge exploited thousands of desensitised, conscripted children in their early teens to commit mass murder and other atrocities during the Cambodian civil war and subsequent genocide.
 The indoctrinated children were taught to follow any order without hesitation.
 After it was deposed in 1979, the Khmer Rouge fought a guerrilla war against the new government, and until at least 1998 relied heavily on child recruits, including forced recruitment by abduction.
 During this period, the children were deployed mainly in unpaid support roles, such as ammunition-carriers, and also as combatants.

 Cambodia's state armed forces also recruited children widely.
 Throughout the 1990s the army was recruiting children from the age of 10 and using them in armed conflict, mainly as porters and spies, and also as combatants.
 Four percent of the army were children, according to an estimate in the Cambodia Daily.
 Many children had fled the Khmer Rouge without a means to feed themselves and hoped that joining the government forces would enable them to survive, although local commanders frequently denied them any pay.
 Children often capitalised on the lack of an effective birth registration system to lie about their age in order to enlist.
 Other children, some as young as 8, were forced to join.

 By 2000, the Cambodian government had signed the Optional Protocol on the Involvement of Children in Armed Conflict and its armed forces resolved to recruit adults only.
 Meanwhile, the Khmer Rouge had collapsed with the death of its leader, Pol Pot, in 1998.
 By 2004, children were no longer being recruited in the country, although the demobilisation programmes were inadequate, according to UNICEF, failing to offer appropriate rehabilitative support to released children.